These resources can help you and your family find opportunities to lift and serve within your community.

 - United Nations High Commissioner for Refugees (UNHCR)

 “One of the fundamental principles of the restored gospel of Jesus Christ is to ‘impart of your substance to the poor, every man according to that which he hath, . . . administering to their relief, both spiritually and temporally, according to their wants’ (Mosiah 4:26). . . .

 “. . .
 ‘I Was a Stranger’ gives sisters a way to serve as individuals, in families, and in organizations and to offer friendship, mentoring, and other Christlike service . . .

 “Sisters may participate in this effort when time and circumstances allow, making sure that no one is expected to ‘run faster than [she] has strength’ and that all ‘things are done in wisdom and order’ (Mosiah 4:27)" (First Presidency letter, Mar.
 26, 2016).

 Linda K. Burton, "I Was a Stranger," Ensign or Liahona, May 2016

 As you prayerfully seek the guidance of the Spirit, you will be guided to opportunities to serve according to your individual and family circumstances.

 Look around your neighborhood, school, workplace, and other places you visit often for those who might need your help and your love.
-Opportunities to effectively assist refugees are also often available in local civic, community, or church organizations.
+Opportunities to effectively serve others are also often available in local civic, community, or church organizations.

-As you discover ways to make a difference in your area, share them with the general auxiliary presidencies so they might share them with other sisters.
+As you discover ways to make a difference in your area, share your experiences and help inspire others to get involved.

 “We are surrounded by those in need of our attention, our encouragement, our support, our comfort, our kindness. . . .
 We are the Lord’s hands here upon the earth, with the mandate to serve and to lift His children.
 He is dependent upon each of us.”